aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster places a seal on part of the target's essence, hence stopping it from using a skill or ability.
 The caster specifies a skill or ability (for example, "Divine Strike" or "Acrobatics").
 If the target does not succeed a CHA save vs the caster's Threshold, it cannot use that skill/ability for the duration of the spell.

 - If a skill is lost, the target can still make rolls, however it is treated as having zero ranks and no [base] in the skill.
 - If an ability is lost, the target cannot use it.
-If the ability has several levels, the highest available level is sealed.
+If the ability has several levels or parts, the top five levels/parts of the ability are sealed.

 **Special**: